Channel-Wise Mixed-Precision Quantization for Large Language Models: Introduction

-Mixed-precision quantization~\citep{ma2023ompq,wang2019haq,dong2019hawq,zhang2021differentiable} inherently supports fractional bit quantization by allowing model weights to be quantized at different precisions.
+Mixed-precision quantization~\citep{ma2023ompq,wang2019haq,dong2019hawq,zhang2021differentiable} inherently supports fractional-bit quantization by allowing model weights to be quantized at different precisions.
 However, few works have focused on mixed-precision quantization specifically tailored for LLMs.
 LLM-MQ~\citep{li2023llm} calculates the first-order information of layers at different bit-widths and uses integer programming to allocate layer-wise precision, as illustrated in Figure~\ref{fig:frame}(b).
-Nevertheless, the gradient of a converged LLM is approximately zero, making it challenging for LLM-MQ to effectively differentiate the sensitivities of each layer.
-Furthermore, as demonstrated in Section 2, the additional quantization loss introduced by low-bit quantization can further degrade model performance.
+Nevertheless, the gradient of a converged LLM is approximately zero~\citep{kim2023squeezellm}, making it challenging for LLM-MQ to effectively differentiate the sensitivities of each layer.
+Furthermore, as demonstrated in Section~\ref{sec:pre}, the additional quantization loss introduced by low-bit quantization can further degrade model performance.

-To provide a mixed-precision method capable of adapting to any bit-width constraint without compromising the performance, we propose Channel-Wise Mixed-Precision Quantization (CMPQ).
-We first observe that different channels in the weight matrix have varying impacts on model performance, and that assigning higher precision to salient channels can enhance the performance of quantized LLMs.
+To bridge this gap, we propose Channel-Wise Mixed-Precision Quantization (CMPQ), a PTQ framework that adapts LLMs to any average bit-width, including non-integer values, without sacrificing performance.
+CMPQ is based on the observation that different channels in the weight matrix have varying impacts on model performance and that assigning higher precision to salient channels can enhance the performance of quantized LLMs.
 Inspired by this, CMPQ performs mixed-precision quantization on a channel-wise basis, as shown in Figure~\ref{fig:frame}(c).
 Specifically, we compute the $L_2$-norm of the activation for each layer and allocate high (or low) precision to channels with large (or small) activation norms.
-For the quantization process, we adopt a non-uniform quantization approach for each channel, accounting for the non-uniform nature of weight distributions.
+Further, we adopt a non-uniform quantization approach for each channel, accounting for the non-uniform nature of weight distributions.
 To further improve performance, we design two outlier extraction methods that separately focus on preserving activation-based outliers and quantization-aware outliers.
-Our main contributions are summarized as follows.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*]\itemsep=0pt \item We propose CMPQ, a post-training, channel-wise mixed-precision quantization framework that supports arbitrary average bit-widths, including fractional values. \item CMPQ integrates non-uniform quantization and dual outlier handling (activation- and quantization-aware), offering fine-grained control with low overhead. \item Extensive experiments demonstrate that CMPQ (1) outperforms prior methods in both integer and fractional-bit settings, and (2) achieves substantial performance gains with modest increases in storage overhead. \end{itemize}